pulumi/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 <img src="/logos/tech/dotnet.png" align="right" width="150" style="padding:8px; margin-top: -64px">

-Pulumi supports writing your infrastructure as code in any .NET language programs running on dotnet using any [Supported version](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle).
+Pulumi supports writing your infrastructure as code in any .NET language programs running on dotnet using any [supported version](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle).

 You can use your favorite .NET tools &mdash; such as editors, package managers, build systems, and test frameworks &mdash; to create, deploy, and manage infrastructure on any cloud, including Azure, AWS, and Google Cloud.